Golmaal Returns: Home media

 The film was released on DVD on 10 December 2010.
 The release included a single disc edition with the film and special features being the making of the film, and three songs: "Golmaal Remix", "Meeoow", and "Tu Saala".

-On the Moser Baer release, it is one disc plus a bonus disc of Golmaal starring Ajay Devgn, Sharman Joshi, Tusshar Kapoor, Rimi Sen and Paresh Rawal.
+On the Moser Baer release, it is one disc plus a bonus disc of Golmaal.

 Controversies

 In 2008, Shakuntala Bhatia, wife of director Rajendra Bhatia filed a complaint against Shree Asthavinayak Cine Vision Ltd., accusing them of directly copying the story of her husband's film Aaj Ki Taaza Khabar (1973).

 Sequel

 A sequel Golmaal 3 was released in 2010.